reframe-hpc/reframe/docs/manpage.rst

 .. option:: --table-format=csv|plain|pretty

-   Set the formatting of tabular output printed by options :option:`--performance-compare`, :option:`--performance-report` and the options controlling the stored sessions.
+   Set the formatting of tabular output printed by the options :option:`--performance-compare`, :option:`--performance-report` and the options controlling the stored sessions.

    The acceptable values are the following:

    - ``csv``: Generate CSV output
    - ``plain``: Generate a plain table without any lines
    - ``pretty``: (default) Generate a pretty table

+   .. versionadded:: 4.7

+.. option:: --table-hide-columns=COLUMNS

+   Hide the specified comma-separated list of columns from the tabular output printed by the options :option:`--performance-compare`, :option:`--performance-report` and the options controlling the stored sessions.

    .. versionadded:: 4.7